Skip to main content

 This guide is for you if you

-• are involved in a civil claim in either England or Wales, and
+• are thinking about suing (starting a civil claim) in either England or Wales, and

-• you are representing yourself (you are a litigant in person) and not eligible to have your case paid for by legal aid, a trade union, or insurance.
+• are representing yourself (you are a litigant in person) and are not eligible to have your case paid for by legal aid, a trade union, or insurance.

-This guide is also for people supporting litigants in person, for example Support Through Court volunteers, Citizens Advice volunteers, housing support workers, advice workers and court staff, as well as relatives and friends.
+This guide is also for people supporting litigants in person, for example, Personal Support Unit volunteers, Citizens Advice volunteers, housing support workers, advice workers and court staff, as well as relatives and friends.

 This guide is not for you if you are involved in